jnguyenc/landmarks/README.md

 ### npm install

-Edit Landmarks.js line 7, set to false it API is not ready. const useAPI = false

 ### npx start

+Important Note:
+If an API to provide the photos is not ready, edit Landmarks.js file, line 7, set the value to false. const useAPI = false

 ## To do: